 Consumer Intelligence Research Partners estimates the average Amazon Prime member spends approximately $1,300 per year, nearly double the estimated $700 non-Prime Amazon customers spend on the site.
 Amazon Prime also costs $99 a year to join.
-The following graphic provides an overview of estimated Amazon Prime members in the United States through March 2017.
+The following graphic provides an overview of estimated Amazon Prime members in the United States.
 By creating this premium service, Amazon has successfully brought together the digital and physical supply chains of their business by offering two-day shipping to Prime customers, free package pickups and Prime Specials daily that often provide for large discounts.
 Amazon Prime succeeds because the SCM, inventory management and WMS systems provide a unified, real-time platform aimed at delighting customers and exceeding their expectations.

 Multidimensional, Globally-Based Supply Chain Networks are Proliferating Faster than SCM Systems Can Keep Pace With